 It began in the 6th century with a Scythian monk, Dionysius Exiguus, who resided in Italy.
 He first suggested in his Liber de Paschate ("Book of Easter") that we count the years starting from the time of Christ’s birth.
 Interestingly his system was not adopted until the 9th century.

 Dating from the creation of Adam

 Prior to that, people living in the Christian world counted years differently.
 They either counted according to the reign of the Roman emperor, or based on the biblically calculated time since Adam, known as Anno Mundi (AM).
 The AM system was derived from biblical passages.
 If you read Genesis 5 for example, you learn that Adam lived to be 930 years old.
 You will also see that Noah was 600 years old at the time of the flood.
 And he was born when his father Lamech was 182, which was 1056 years after Adam.
-Using genealogies and birth dates, as well as the reigns of kings, and the period of Jewish captivity, you can calculate how many years from the time Adam was created.
+Using genealogies and birth dates, as well as the reigns of kings, and the period of Jewish captivity, you can calculate how many years there were from the time Adam was created.